 Risk factors that can be altered or managed include:

 Many people with cholesterol problems are not aware that they have the condition and are at risk for heart disease.

 A blood test called Cholesterol Profile is used to measure cholesterol levels.
 Depending on other cardiovascular risk factors such as diabetes or smoking, the optimal levels are determined on an individual basis.

-The table below lists the ideal cholesterol profile for people who have a high risk of developing future heart problems.
+The table below lists the ideal cholesterol profile:

 |Total Cholesterol mmol/L||< 4.0|

 |Triglycerides mmol/L||< 1.8|